How can parents help first-time buyers?

-- Find out more: our full guide explains how guarantor mortgages work, and offers information on alternatives, including family offset mortgages, family deposit mortgages, flexible family mortgages and 100% mortgages
+- Find out more: our full guide explains how guarantor mortgages work, and offers information on alternatives, including family offset mortgages, family deposit mortgages, flexible family mortgages and 100% mortgages.

 A joint mortgage considers both your and your child’s income, as well as any money outstanding on your own mortgage.

-Both you and your child will be named on the mortgage agreement and on the deeds, providing you with some power over any future transactions.
+You'll usually both be named on the mortgage agreement and on the deeds, providing you with some power over any future transactions.
 But you would also be liable for keeping up the mortgage repayments and, if you already own a property, you'll probably have to pay the second home stamp duty surcharge.

 Joint borrower sole proprietor mortgages